heytulsiprasad/wirescript/content/blog/implementing-redux-in-your-react-projects-in-a-nutshell/index.md

 [Why do we need middleware for async flow in Redux?](https://stackoverflow.com/a/34599594/11674552)

-In a nutshell, you'll always want to approach asyncronous requests in our action creators with some kind of middleware like **[Thunk](https://github.com/reduxjs/redux-thunk)** or **[Saga](https://redux-saga.js.org/).** As otherwise, you'd have to clutter up your components by passing dispatch as a parameter to your action creators, which is not something your component should worry about.
+In a nutshell, you'll always want to approach asynchronous requests in our action creators with some kind of middleware like **[Thunk](https://github.com/reduxjs/redux-thunk)** or **[Saga](https://redux-saga.js.org/).** As otherwise, you'd have to clutter up your components by passing dispatch as a parameter to your action creators, which is not something your component should worry about.
 Again, the above post explains it much more clearly than I do.

 # Connect Redux store using `react-redux` to application

 This is where the package `react-redux` works.
-It assigns our `store` object to its `[<Provider>` API](https://react-redux.js.org/api/provider) which allows us to access the global store from any where within our application.
+It assigns our `store` object to its [<Provider> API](https://react-redux.js.org/api/provider) which allows us to access the global store from any where within our application.

 When I say _"you can access the store from anywhere within your application"_ doesn't mean that you should, but it's a matter of preference.
 I stick to making components which are separated into **container** and **components** folder inside my `src`.
 You might know them as **Presentational and Container** components and allow only the **container components** to access the global store and pass it down to presentational ones.
 You can read about this pattern from [Dan's Medium Post](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).